lionelmace/iks-lab/book/deploy-app.md

 1. Select the file `ingress-tls-deploy.yaml` .

-1. Replace all the values wrapped in <...> with the appropriate values: registry-region such as `de` for Frankfurt, registry-namespace such as `lab-registry`, cluster-name such as `eu-de` for Frankfurt, cluster-name such as `lab-cluster-1`
+1. Replace all the values wrapped in <...> with the appropriate values: registry-region such as `de` for Frankfurt, registry-namespace such as `lab-registry`, cloud-region such as `eu-de` for Frankfurt, cluster-name such as `lab-11`

     Your YAML file should look as follows:
     ```yaml